tylerdtran/PANW-hackathon/journal-companion/README.md

 ### Speech‑to‑Text Journaling
 - Click “🎤 Speak to Journal” to start recording with the browser Web Speech API
-- Stop to send the transcript to `/api/compose` which returns a coherent entry (first‑person) and a short evaluation (not auto‑appended; the composed text is inserted)
+- Stop to send the transcript to `/api/compose` which returns a coherent entry (first‑person)

 Code: `JournalEntry.tsx` (recording flow), `lib/gemini.ts` (compose helper), `api/compose.ts`